flamin-goes/CRISIS-MANAGEMENT-GUIDE/README.md

 ``Free Tools``
 This file discusses about some great _FREE_ tools other than the ones we already know.

+``Most Important Elements Of Crisis Management``
+This file discusses about the most vital elements needed to manage and recover from a crisis efficiently and fastly.

 ``Role of Backups``
 This file discusses the importance of having backups in crisis management and the minimum requirements and strategies/rules that should be implemented in order to speed up the recovery process.